apigee/apijam/README.md

 # Apigee DevJam
 This is the supporting material for a one-day hands-on workshop that introduces developers to Apigee Edge.
-We call it this event an "**Apigee DevJam**".
+We call this event an "**Apigee DevJam**".

 All of the material here is released under the [MIT license](./LICENSE.md)